CroquetteTheThe/TREC/README.md

 ## Roadmap
-:check: - Preprocess and prepare the training data
+:heavy_check_mark: - Preprocess and prepare the training data
 - Train and evaluate a vanilla deep recurrent neural network (RNN)
 - Use pytorch framework to train the RNN network
 - Optimize the model and propose enhancement: